masasakano/range_extd/.github/README.md

 range](https://rubyreferences.github.io/rubychanges/2.7.html#beginless-range).

 `RangeExtd` also supports it now.
-With this, there are important changes in specication.
+With this, there are important changes in specification.

-First, {RangeExtd::NONE} has `nil` for both {RangeExtd#begin} and {RangeExtd#end} and both {RangeExtd#exclude_begin?} and
-{RangeExtd#exclude_end?} are set to true.
-However, this has no difference from +RangeExtd((nil...nil), true)+, which means a completely different object that is close to {RangeExtd::ALL} except for the exclusion flags.
-Therefore, a significant change in the internal algorithm is required.
-Although it appears the same for users, except users are now **forced** to use the {RangeExtd#is_none?} method to check whether an object is {RangeExtd::NONE} or not.
+First, {RangeExtd::NONE} is now in practice +RangeExtd((RangeExtd::Nowhere::NOWHERE...RangeExtd::Nowhere::NOWHERE), true)+, that is, both ends are {RangeExtd::Nowhere::NOWHERE} and both ends ({RangeExtd#begin} and {RangeExtd#end}) are exclusive.
+In the previous versions, both ends of {RangeExtd::NONE} used to have `nil`.
+Range +(nil..nil)+ did not use to be allowed in Ruby-2.6 or earlier, and hence it was unique to {RangeExtd::NONE}, conveniently.
+However, Ruby-2.7 and later now accepts nil to nil Range.
+Then, +(nil..nil)+ is perfectly valid and it has in practice no difference from +RangeExtd((nil...nil), true)+, which used to be the form of {RangeExtd::NONE}, despite the fact the former is a completely different object that is close to {RangeExtd::ALL} except for the exclusion flags.
+That is why this change is required.

+Having said that, this change is majorly conceptual and there is almost no change from users' point of view.
+The begin and end value for {RangeExtd::NONE}, {RangeExtd::Nowhere::NOWHERE}, behaves almost exactly like {NilClass} (see Description below for detail).
+Given that the value was literally `nil` in {RangeExtd} Ver.1 and earlier, the use of {RangeExtd::Nowhere::NOWHERE} in {RangeExtd::NONE} in Ver.2 should not demand any changes in the existing code that use {RangeExtd::NONE}.
+The recommended way to check whether an object is {RangeExtd::NONE} or not is use of {RangeExtd#is_none?} (as it always has been).
+Or, in most practical cases, {Range#null?} is likely to be what a user wants (n.b., a potential caveat is +(true..true).null?+ returns `false`; see subsection "RangeExtd Class" in "Description" in this doc for detail).

 Second, +RangeExtd.valid?(nil..)+ now returns `true`, which used to be `false`, and it is equal to {RangeExtd::ALL}.

 For example, +"[abc"](nil..)+ is a perfectly valid Ruby expression in Ruby-2.7 and later, though it used to be invalid or even SyntaxError in earlier versions of Ruby.
-Hence it would be weird if `RangeExtd` considered it invalid.
+Hence it would be strange if `RangeExtd` considered it invalid.

 Note that +RangeExtd.valid?(true..)+ still returns `false`.

+Other major changes in specification include:

-+RangeExtd::Infinity#succ+ is now undefined, in line with Float.
+*   +RangeExtd::Infinity#succ+ is now undefined, in line with Float.
+*   Extensions for `Object` and `Numeric` are now not in default and optional.
+*   +RangeExtd#eql?+ follows the Ruby default behaviour (comparison based on [#hash]), eliminating special cases in comparison with {RangeExtd::NONE}.
+*   Fixed a bug where +RangeExtd#min_by+ (and `max_by` and `minmax_by`) did
+    not work correctly.

 #### News: Endless Range supported